 The Board shall provide a Section 125 Cafeteria Plan for employees covered by this Negotiated Agreement.
-Employees will be provided with Benefit Cards to access their Flex Spending funds.
+For the 2023-2024 and 2024-2025 contract years, employees will be provided with Benefit Cards to access their Flex Spending funds.
 The Board shall pay all expenses related to the administration of this plan.